-If the Complainant does not wish to pursue formal or informal resolution and/or requests that the report remains confidential, the Title IX Coordinator or designee will inform the Complainant
+If the Complainant does not wish to pursue formal or informal resolution and/or requests that the report remains confidential, the Title IX Coordinator or designee will inform the Complainant that the District's ability to respond may be limited.
+The Title IX Coordinator may weigh the Complainant's request against the following factors:

-- The seriousness of the alleged sexual misconduct, - Whether there have been other complainants of sexual misconduct against the same Respondent, and - The Respondent's right to receive information about the allegations, including the name of the complainant.
+- The seriousness of the alleged sexual misconduct. - Whether there have been other complainants of sexual misconduct against the same Respondent, and - The Respondent's right to receive information about the allegations, including the name of the complainant.

 The Title IX Coordinator will only initiate a formal complaint against the wishes of the Complainant where it is not clearly unreasonable to do so, based on known circumstances (including the potential impact to the District community if the allegations were true).
-The Title IX Coordinator or designee will inform the Complainant if the District cannot ensure confidentiality.
+The Title